 Sukkot is a biblical Jewish festival celebrated for seven days on the 15th day of the seventh month of the Hebrew calendar.
-Sukkot marks the harvest festival and is an intended reminiscence of the Israelites 40 years of travel in the Sinai desert after the Exodus from slavery in Egypt.
-Throughout the festival, the festive makers eat inside the Sukkah (a hut or shed or booth) constructed for this very purpose.
+Sukkot marks the harvest festival and is an intended reminiscence of the Israelites' 40 years of travel in the Sinai desert after the Exodus from slavery in Egypt.
+Throughout the festival, the festive makers eat inside the Sukkah (a hut, shed, or booth) constructed for this very purpose.

 The morning skimmed in the beautiful golden sun lingering partially on the horizon.
-An orange, peachy pink sky painted with a few lines of clouds ushered in the Sukkot festival.
+An orange and peachy-pink sky painted with a few lines of clouds ushered in the Sukkot festival.
 The week-long celebrations were beginning today.
-The Rabbi (spiritual leader of the Jews) was prepared; all washed and dressed for the blessings that would begin the festivities this evening.
+The Rabbi (spiritual leader of the Jews) was prepared, washed, and dressed for the blessings that would begin the evening festivities.
 A firm believer, he was the very meaning of what his name stood for, God will establish.
-He was passionate and responsible.
-He believed in his work and took pride in his efforts towards the congregation.
+Passionate and responsible, he believed in his work and took pride in his efforts toward the congregation.

 The services were due at sunset.
 The purple hue of the sky marked the onset of the festival.
-The congregants: the rich, the poor, the young and the old, were excitedly pouring in with their families in tow, for the special prayers.
-Rabbi Elyakim would read out the Torah, followed by people waving together their kosher sets, reciting their own prayers.
+The congregants: the rich, the poor, the young, and the old, were excitedly pouring in with their families in tow for the special prayers.
+Rabbi Elyakim would read out the Torah, followed by people waving together their kosher sets and reciting their own prayers.
 Today prayers bonded praise and jubilation.
 The embarkment of a year of good luck and gratitude.
-He stood at the podium and began with his Rabbinic duties; they sang praises for the Lord.
-Rabbi Elyakim faced the congregation to address them with a brief speech.
+He stood at the podium and began his Rabbinic duties.
+They sang praises for the Lord.
+Rabbi Elyakim faced the congregation.

 He saw his family in the small gathering.
 They stood tall and proud.
-The synagogue thronged with festive makers felt silent.
+The synagogue thronged with festive makers fell silent.
+Rabbi Elyakim smiled.

 Free Image Source